SFDO-Community-Sprints/Nonprofit-Salesforce-How-To-Series/README.md

 Scripts in progress
 * Applying for P10 Grant - Melanie Tolomeo
-* Managing Opportunity Contact Roles - Dodi Fridenberg and Cody Switzer
+* Opportunity Credit Hierarchy - Dodi Fridenberg and Cody Switzer
 * NPSP Reports Workbook - Kristina Winters
+* Account Soft Credits - Deepmala Mehta

 Recordings in progress
 * Why and How to Use Leads